 Alte Münze used to be the coin factory of Berlin for decades.
 Now the old industrial plant at U-Bahn station Klosterstraße, just one stop away from Alexanderplatz, has been turned into a thrilling venue for events, fashion shows, exhibitions and concerts.
 There is no regular program, but you should check out their website to see what's happening next.
 The events here are a lot different and interesting and the location itself makes Alte Münze worth a visit. - John Luas

-Situated on the banks of the River Spree, the Lustgarten, which literally translates to 'pleasure garden', at Museumsinsel was created in 1573 as a garden for the Hohenzollern royal family (the former Royal Palace was situated close by).
+Situated on the banks of the River Spree, the Lustgarten, which literally translates to 'pleasure garden', at Museumsinsel was created in the 16th century as a garden for the Hohenzollern royal family (the former Royal Palace was situated close by).
 In the 18th Century, Friedrich Wilhelm I turned it into a military parade ground.
-60 years ago, what remained of the garden was uprooted to provide space for Nazi parades and rallies.
 The historic garden was re-landscaped in 2000 according to original plans and is once again full of lawns, fountains and bushes.
 It is a wonderful spot for a stroll or picnic on a sunny afternoon.

 This English-style park was originally a large private estate with extensive gardens near the center of Berlin.
 Over the years pieces were donated to the city, gradually increasing the size of the public garden.
 Today it is a popular spot to catch a breath of fresh air or check out a concert under the stars.
 You can find a range of concerts and festivals that take place here during the warm summer months.